aurorazl/cvat/cvat/apps/documentation/faq.md

 There are three types of status: annotation, validation or completed.
 The status of the job changes the progress bar of the task.

-## How to install CVAT on Windows 10 Home
+## How to install ADAP on Windows 10 Home

 Follow this [guide](installation.md#windows-10).

 ## I do not have the Analytics tab on the header section.
 How can I add analytics

-You should build CVAT images with ['Analytics' component](../../../components/analytics).
+You should build ADAP images with ['Analytics' component](../../../components/analytics).

 ## How to upload annotations to an entire task from UI when there are multiple jobs in the task